 So it’s been nearly 4 years since eBay acquired CarGiGi and it’s domain is offline as of this blog post.
 It’s my personal opinion that eBay forgot all about their Trust and Community Values that made high dollar vehicle transactions work so well in it’s early days.

 What I would have done with eBay Motors, would have been turning it into a membership venue.
-Something like Sam’s Club or Costco, but specifically for motor-vehicles.
-Car dealers would be verified and their dealers bond put on file in-case of an out-of-trust or other situation.
-They could have charged the dealers $100 annual fee covering the cost of verification.
-Similar with buyers who would require verification before they could bid or buy an automobile.
+Something like Sam’s Club or Costco, but specifically for motor vehicles.
+Car dealers would be verified and their dealer’s bond put on file in case of an out-of-trust or other situation.
+They could have charged the dealers a $100 annual fee covering the cost of verification.
+Similar to buyers who would require verification before they could bid or buy an automobile.

 Instead of courting franchised dealers selling late model common everyday autos, I would be targeting the antique, specialty, and collector car market.
 Internet motor-vehicle buyers/sellers/exporters/importers offering rare and hard-to-find desirable vehicles for the worldwide market.
 This motors niche venue could have been the number one car trading venue in the world.
 But today it’s just another used car Internet business failure. 😥